cody-hou/cody-hou.github.io/_posts/2022-08-12-decade-minecraft.md

 Fast forward to 2021 and Minecraft was _still_ giving me new experiences.
 My desire to host a server remotely without paying for it led me to [this tutorial](https://blogs.oracle.com/developers/post/how-to-setup-and-run-a-free-minecraft-server-in-the-cloud) by Oracle Cloud.
 I delved into SSH, CentOS and Ubuntu server, firewalls, and much more.
 And in a world fragmented by COVID-19, some of my most memorable moments of 2021 were evenings spent messing around in creative mode with friends.

-{% include gallery layout="third" caption="Screenshots from creative worlds with friends" %}
+{% include gallery layout="half" caption="Screenshots from creative worlds with friends" %}

 While I still play Minecraft just like I did 11 years ago—getting jump scared by creepers, avoiding caves, and digging holes to hide in on the first night—I'm confident that Minecraft was a positive and substantial influence on my personal development and character, and helped create who I am today.